 If you navigate all the exclusions and have sufficient downtime, you will find that the level of compensation is extremely poor.

 They say “time is money,” right?
-With the level of compensation offered by some web hosting providers, it is almost not worth seeking.
+The compensation offered by some web hosting providers is almost not worth seeking.

 So yes, these guarantees are worthless.

 The best way to avoid downtime is to choose your web hosting provider wisely.
-One that has a proven track record when it comes to reliability, and most importantly has the support infrastructure in place so that when things do go wrong, they are dealt with quickly and efficiently.
+One with a proven track record regarding reliability and, most importantly, has the support infrastructure in place so that they are dealt with quickly and efficiently when things go wrong.